QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 \end{align}
 $$  (eq:firmfonc)

-Output can either be consumed by old or young households, sold to young households who use it  to augment the capital stock, or  sold to  the government for  uses that do not generate utility for the people in the model  (e.g., throwing into the ocean).
+Output can either be consumed by old or young households, sold to young households who use it  to augment the capital stock, or  sold to  the government for  uses that do not generate utility for the people in the model  (e.g., ``thrown into the ocean'').

 The firm  thus sells output to old households, young households, and the government.